Los Angeles Rams vs. Minnesota Vikings NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - Minnesota is 3-3 against the spread, and 4-2 overall, at home.

-- This season, in six home games, Minnesota has gone over the total twice.
+- This season, in six home games, Minnesota has hit the over twice.

 - The Rams have one win ATS (1-3) away from home as 3.5-point favorites or more.

-- In four of seven road games this year, Los Angeles has hit the over.
+- In seven away games this year, Los Angeles has gone over the total four times.

 Powered by Data Skrive.